Divine Prosperity: Heresy or What? #4:

 There are two pertinent-to-my-revelation scenes in this episode:

 2. The climax of the episode, where Kirk attempts to confront Mitchell in order to save Dr. Dehner.
-During that confrontation, Mitchell declares himself to be God and forces Kirk to his knees, with his hands together in an attitude of prayer, then tries to coerce Kirk to pray to him and acknowledge his supposed deity.
-Kirk resists, stammering out the phrase, “Power corrupts, and absolute power corrupts absolutely.”
+During that confrontation, Mitchell declares himself to be God and forces Kirk to his knees, with his hands together in an attitude of prayer.
+He then tries to coerce Kirk to pray to him and acknowledge his supposed deity.
+Kirk resists, stammering out the phrase ro Dr. Dehner, “Do you see how power corrupts, and absolute power corrupts absolutely?”
 Then Dr. Dehner intervenes and the story concludes as described in the plot summary above.

-At the time I received this insight, I was attending college on the GI Bill to further develop my IT skills and, since my wife worked outside our home to support us while I was in school, I did quite a few of the household chores.
-Immediately after viewing this episode, I was vacuuming the living room and the Holy Spirit wouldn’t let me alone about what I had just seen.
+At the time I received this insight, I was attending college on the GI Bill to further develop my IT skills.
+Since my wife worked outside our home to support us while I was in school, I did quite a few of the household chores.
+Immediately after viewing this episode, while I was vacuuming the living room, the Holy Spirit wouldn’t let me alone about what I had just seen.

-“Power corrupts, and absolute power corrupts absolutely” paraphrases a quote from Lord Acton (1834-1902) and in its original context, he was speaking of political power.
-We’ve all heard it at one time or another when dealing with the likes of Hitler or Stalin.
+“Power corrupts, and absolute power corrupts absolutely” paraphrases a quote from Lord Acton (1834-1902).
+In its original context, he was speaking of political power.
+We’ve all heard it at one time or another when dealing with the likes of Hitler, Stalin, or Mao.
 What the Holy Spirit arrested me with was coupling this phrase to supernatural — rather than political — power.

 So I applied the verse in James that says, “if any man lacks wisdom, let him ask…” and asked God what He was trying to tell me.
 He pointed me to the following NT passage: